“This nation will remain the land of the free only so long as it is the home of the brave.”

 Some have had to walk away from their marriage, some have stayed.

 Some have stood by for 20+ years of Active duty life, others only needed to fill that role for a few years before their spouse moved on to a different career.

 “It is the soldier, not the reporter, who has given us freedom of the press.
 It is the soldier, not the poet, who has given us freedom of speech.
 It is the soldier, not the organizer, who gave us the freedom to demonstrate.
 It is the soldier who salutes the flag, who serves beneath the flag and whose coffin is draped by the flag, who allows the protester to burn the flag.”

 Military Spouses are strong not because we are made of something else.
 We are strong because we have to be.
 Because history wanted us to fill this role and we decided we could do it.

-Being a Veteran’s wife can mean a lot of different things.
+Being a Veteran’s spouse can mean a lot of different things.
 It always means that there is a story behind your spouse’s career and time in the Military.
 We don’t know all of it.
 We only know what they tell us but we do know there is so much more they could never share.

 As a Veteran’s spouse, I belong to a community of people who are doing what I have done.
 Whether it was in the 1940s and all they got from their soldier was a letter in the mail to those who can video chat every day.